 If you think the leak is after the meter on a section of pipe work connecting your appliances, or on the appliance itself, you should contact a licensed gas fitter to fix the problem.
 Remember, any person undertaking work involving gas must be appropriately licensed.

-We were pleased to launch our comprehensive engagement with the wider community on delivering 10% renewable blended gas to Gladstone.
+We were pleased to launch our comprehensive engagement with the wider community on delivering up to 10% renewable blended gas to Gladstone.

 We signed a Memorandum of Understanding (MOU) with Sumitomo Australia, Gladstone Ports Corporation, Gladstone Regional Council, and CQUniversity Australia for a hydrogen ecosystem in Gladstone.

-The work aims to springboard Gladstone from the 10% hydrogen blend delivered by Hydrogen Park Gladstone to full network conversion, as well as unlocking the region’s full potential for hydrogen transport, industrial use, and later export.
+The work aims to springboard Gladstone from the up to 10% hydrogen blend delivered by HyP Gladstone to full network conversion, as well as unlocking the region’s full potential for hydrogen transport, industrial use, and later export.

 “From a community perspective this is great news for our region,” Mayor Burnett said.
 “Gladstone has an excellent track record for development, the early opportunities in domestic gas offtake and mobility are very exciting”.
 You can read the joint press release here.

 AGN Executive General Manager of Customer and Strategy, Craig de Laine signing the MOU and facing media with the Minister, Mayor, and senior leaders at Sumitomo, CQU, and Gladstone Ports.

 We were pleased to host a hydrogen barbecue during the opening week of Queensland Parliament with Queensland Hydrogen Minister Mick de Brenni MP and many distinguished Parliamentary guests.